j4c0bs/conda-env-tools/README.md

 # conda-env-tools
-Utilities for modifying and managing condo environments.
+Utilities for modifying and managing conda environments.